davidlahoz/Phishing-Awareness-Training-Templates/README.md

 - Password Reset
 - File Download

-These pages mimic real sites to help employees recognize phishing attempts in a safe setting.
+## 🛡️ Landing Page Templates (You've been phished)

+These pages are just an informative page in case user was succesfully phished.

 ## 🧑‍🤝‍🧑 Contribution Guidelines